 Ugandan coffee to be served in cafés around the world

-At the same time, the project empowers Ugandan coffee farmers to gain a better profit through value addition of their coffee beans: By processing their coffee beans into a high-quality coffee instead of selling unprocessed beans to intermediate coffee buyers, the farmers will manifold increase their revenue.
+Ending in November 2020, this project empowered Ugandan coffee farmers to gain a better profit through value addition of their coffee beans.
+By processing their coffee beans into a high-quality coffee instead of selling unprocessed beans to intermediate coffee buyers, the farmers will manifold increase their revenue.

 This approach is called Farmer Ownership Model, that increases farmers’ independence in the value chain and makes sure that more income stay with the small-scale coffee farmers.

 The project paves the way for Ugandan coffee to be sold in cafés and grocery stores around the world: A specialty coffee brand will be developed and presented to global buyers.